Holiday review

 • Sledging.
 You can hire sledges from all the ski shops and Courchevel 1850 has two dedicated sledge areas – one free and ideal for little ones and the other a sledge park.
 You can also buy the bum board sledges in the supermarkets (or pack them in your bags) and Le Praz has plenty of free areas to sledge (the area by the magic carpet is particularly nice when the sun is out!).

 • Swimming at Aquamotion.
-You used to get one free visit here with your area lift pass but this wasn’t the case last year – worth checking though!
+You used to get one free visit here with your area lift pass but this hasn’t been the case in recent years- worth checking though!
 The pool has an outdoor heated pool, various indoor pools and some slides.
 There is also a fitness area and spa.
+There is some parking at the pool or alternatively you can take the free shuttle bus.

 • There is also a whole host of other options like husky rides etc (we did this last year with Nordic Adventures – highly recommend!).
 You can find out more about excursions in the main building in Courchevel.thumbnail_IMG_6027

-• Bowling and Ice Skating/Soft Play – Courchevel has all of these!
+• Bowling and Ice Skating/Soft Play – Courchevel has both of these.